 - Strong absolute pitch can allow you to hear the key of a song

-- Relative Pitch skills will help you to pinpoint the hard to find the notes in riffs and melodies
+- Interval skills will help you to pinpoint the hard to find the notes in riffs and melodies

 - Chord ear training will make identifying progressions much easier